thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 This comic is an exaggeration, but it gets to the heart of the fact that git is entirely usable without being an expert.
-Git experience is always valuable, but our immediate goal with git is that you **grasp the basics required to download and update course repositories**.
+Git experience is always valuable, but our immediate goal with git is that you **grasp the basics required to download, update, and effectively work in course repositories**.

 ---
 # The Basic Cycle